SBSProgrammer/BouncingBalls/README.md

 ```
 ball 15
 ```
 Note: Some large numbers may cause the program to crash as soon as it starts up.
-The largest numbe of balls I've tested so far that works is 128.
+The largest numbe of balls I've tested so far that works is 128, though it may go higher than that.